websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

 - Re-indexing the Workflow Metrics, Company, and System indexes from their dedicated user interfaces
 - Restoring the search tuning indexes from the backed up version

-That's an overview of the search picture, and doesn't cover any more complicated scenarios (like if you have Liferay Enterprise Search modules to upgrade as well).
+That's an overview of the search upgrade picture, and doesn't cover any more complicated scenarios (like if you have Liferay Enterprise Search modules to upgrade as well).
 Find the scenario that matches your Liferay version, LES version (if using LES), and your current search engine stack.
 Use the *Upgrade Steps* column to guide the upgrade.

 | Pre-Upgrade Liferay Version [+ LES Version] | Pre-Upgrade Search Engine | Upgrade Steps |
 | :-------- | :---------------- | :-------------- |